 Chapter 4 looks at the regulation and supervision of credit reference agencies and the roles played by both the FCA and the ICO.
-We also explain how the work of credit reference agencies comes under the Data Protection Act of 1998 and how the GDPR will change the sector from May 2018.
+We also explain how the work of credit reference agencies comes under the Data Protection Act of 1998 and how the GDPR has changed the sector since May 2018.

-Accessing, checking and correcting errors on your credit file
+Learn how to access, check and correct errors on your credit file

 Easy access to your credit file is one of the cornerstones of UK and European data legislation and in Chapter 4 we tell you how to receive a copy.